-Students entering the Ph.D. program must pass the following written and/or oral examinations:
+Students entering the Ph.D. program must pass two of the following written and/or oral examinations:

-- A two-hour Ph.D.
-Preliminary Examination on material similar to that in Math 5307.
-(Prelim A-AN)
+- Prelim AN: A two-hour Ph.D.
+Preliminary Examination in Analysis on material similar to that in Math 5307.

-- A two-hour Ph.D.
-Preliminary Examination on material similar to that in Math 5333.
-(Prelim A-LA)
+- Prelim LA: A two-hour Ph.D.
+Preliminary Examination in Linear Algebra on material similar to that in Math 5333.